Last updated on September 26th, 2021 at 09:07 am

-- Overall, we rate the Lincoln Project Left-Center Biased based on endorsements for Democratic and Independent candidates as well as significant spending in favor of Democrats.
+- Overall, we rate the Lincoln Project Left-Center Biased based on endorsements for Democratic and Independent candidates and significant spending in favor of Democrats.
 We also rate them Mixed for factual reporting due to poor sourcing techniques, lack of transparency in spending, and a failed fact check.

 Factual Reporting: MIXED

-Launched in 2019, The Lincoln Project, based in Washington, DC is a SuperPAC that was founded by anti-Trump Republicans, including George Conway and former Republican political consultants and strategists.
-Although The Lincoln Project endorses Democratic Presidential candidate Joe Biden, they state “Our many policy differences with national Democrats remain.”
+Launched in 2019, The Lincoln Project, based in Washington, DC, is a SuperPAC founded by anti-Trump Republicans, including George Conway and former Republican political consultants and strategists.
+Although The Lincoln Project endorses Democratic Presidential candidate Joe Biden, they state, “Our many policy differences with national Democrats remain.”
 Please see the group’s announcement in the New York Times.
 In summary, their ultimate mission is to “defeat Donald Trump and Trumpism.”
 They hope to accomplish this by creating viral ads, podcasts, videos, commercials, and social media messaging.

 Funded by / Ownership